rkotze/rkotze.github.io/_drafts/2020-01-06-vscode-unit-tests.md

 module.exports = vscode;
 ```

-## Example of using VS Code mock
+## Examples of using this VS Code mocked module

-I'm going to take code examples from one of my open source projects, [Git Mob for VS Code](https://github.com/rkotze/git-mob-vs-code){:target="\_blank" rel="noopener"} which I've used this approach in.
+I'm going to take code examples from one of my open-source projects, [Git Mob for VS Code](https://github.com/rkotze/git-mob-vs-code){:target="\_blank" rel="noopener"} which I've used this approach in.

 Below is an example of using adjusting the editor's status bar depending if _prepare-commit-msg_ Git hook is being used.
 Here you can see I don't need to import `vscode` module into my test file to mock it.